 Writing my 2013 year in review reminded me it was a year where all the hard work to improve our personal finances paid off.
-We should be proud of our accomplishments and always look to protect what we’ve made.
-If you build your financial nut past the cross over point, you seriously never have to work again so long as the economy doesn’t implode.
+We should be proud of our accomplishments and always look to protect what we've made.
+If you build your financial nut past the cross over point, you seriously never have to work again so long as the economy doesn't implode.

 The theme for 2014 and 2015 continues to be of congruency.
 I like to think we are exactly where we want to be due to our own efforts.
 Nothing can really push us to change unless we are sufficiently agitated to take necessary steps.